-Fixed indexed annuities – like their fixed annuities counterparts – have maturity dates that range from six to ten years, a declining surrender charge schedule, and tax-deferred growth.
+Fixed indexed annuities – like their fixed annuities counterparts – have maturity dates that range from three to ten years, a declining surrender charge schedule, and tax-deferred growth.
 The difference is they do not pay a set rate of interest; you receive some portion of the benchmark stock index growth.

-Investment and wealth creation is much harder than most people think or even understand.
+Investment, Annuities, retirement income and wealth creation is much harder than most people think or even understand.
 The founder of world’s largest hedge fund and 25th richest man in USA, Ray Dalio says to Bloomberg that “it is harder to win in stock market than competing in Olympics”.
-We have been helping more 3000 physicians, 1000 dentists, 3000 successful business owners and 600 independent pharmacy owners create most optimal asset allocation, reduce taxes and create sizable wealth for last 17 years.
+We have been helping more 3000 physicians, 1000 dentists, 3000 successful business owners and 600 independent pharmacy owners create most optimal asset allocation, reduce taxes and create sizable wealth for last 20 years.
 We don’t have magic wand but we know thing or two that works.
-Please call (877) 972-3262 or contact us for the further information.
+If you like this article and think I can help then love to help secure your golden years and create solid inheritance.
+Please call (877) 972-3262 or complete contact us form now.